Azure-Samples/ms-identity-ciam-native-auth-android-sample/README.md

 Follow the steps in [Sign in users and call an API in a sample Android mobile app by using native authentication](https://learn.microsoft.com/entra/external-id/customers/sample-native-authentication-android-sample-app-call-web-api) to sign in users and call a protected API in the Android sample mobile app.

+### Step 10: Add email one-time passcode MFA (Private Preview)

+Add email one-time passcode MFA in the sign in flow by following the steps in [Apply Email OTP MFA in the sign in flow](https://github.com/microsoft/entra-previews/blob/PP5/docs/Native-Auth/Developer-guides/0-Android-Kotlin/3-Add-email-otp-mfa-sign-in.md).

 ## Key concepts

 Open `app/src/main/res/raw/native_auth_sample_app_config.json` file and you find the following json configurations: